MicrosoftDocs/SupportArticles-docs/support/sql/connect/using-kerberosmngr-sqlserver.md

 - **Status - Good**

-  More information: The checked item is configured correctly.
+  **More information**: The checked item is configured correctly.
 Go to the next item in the output.

-  Action: No action is required.
+  **Action**: No action is required.

 - **Status - Required SPN is missing**

-  More information: This status is reported if the Service Principal Name (SPN) that's mentioned in the **Required SPN** column is missing for the SQL Server startup account in Active Directory.
+  **More information**: This status is reported if the Service Principal Name (SPN) that's mentioned in the **Required SPN** column is missing for the SQL Server startup account in Active Directory.

-  Action: Follow these steps to check whether the SPN issues are resolved:
+  **Action**: Follow these steps to check whether the SPN issues are resolved:

     1. Select **Fix** to review the information in the **Warning** dialog box.
     1. Select **Yes** to add the missing SPN to Active Directory.